Skip to content

 What's Metacore?

 Metacore is a runtime + SDK for building modular, multi-tenant business applications out of small declarative addons.
 The kernel is a Go library you embed in your app: it owns the database schema, the REST surface, permissions, lifecycle, and a WebSocket hub.
-The SDK is a set of npm packages and a CLI: it lets you describe an addon — its tables, capabilities and UI — in a single manifest.json, and renders the result as a typed React experience inside any host.
+The SDK is a set of npm packages: it lets you describe an addon — its models, capabilities and UI — in a single manifest.json (the Module Contract v3), and renders the result as a typed React experience inside any host.

 Together, they turn a manifest into a working CRUD app.
 Any host you build on the same primitives — an operator panel, a customer portal, an embedded admin — picks that up automatically.